In an Antique Land: Postcolonialism

 Many scholars make note of the postcolonial aspect of In an Antique Land.
 The book's title is a reference to the opening line of the poem Ozymandias, which was written by an English poet.
 This serves to put the postcolonial aspects of the story into focus; a decision that Srivastava sees as ironic, given that most of the narrative revolves around Eastern modes of living.

-Ghosh's narration often characterises the inhabitants of Egypt as somewhat innocent, being relatively ignorant of war, violence, and fear, as well as somewhat backwater in their day-to-day household appliances.
+Ghosh's narration often characterizes the inhabitants of Egypt as somewhat innocent, being relatively ignorant of war, violence, and fear, as well as somewhat backwater in their day-to-day household appliances.
 Smith characterises this as ironic, given that Ghosh, as an Indian, is coming from a postcolonial society.
-In this characterisation, Ghosh bestows upon himself a position of somewhat condescending authority, mimicking the perspective of a coloniser – this operates as a reflection on Ghosh's own position as an interloper within the village.
+In this characterization, Ghosh bestows upon himself a position of somewhat condescending authority, mimicking the perspective of a colonizer – this operates as a reflection on Ghosh's own position as an interloper within the village.
 Similarly, Ghosh's access to Ben Yiju's story is reliant upon documents extracted by colonial authorities, a fact which makes Ghosh's role as an anthropologist cruelly ironic.
 His implication within the colonial narrative puts his identity as an anthropologist and an Indian in sharp contrast.

 Ghosh is frequently disparaged or esteemed based on his country's level of development, and finds himself at several moments arguing vehemently for India's technological superiority - a method of ranking that is fundamentally Western, despite the story taking place geographically outside the West.
 Similarly, in asking an Imam about traditional healing techniques, Ghosh finds him ashamed - ashamed due to Western influence, which made him doubt his own techniques and cling to theirs.
 This points out how, despite being in Egypt, both the Indian and the Imam are trapped in a world that still describes itself in an oriental fashion.